cdwv/powerdns-helm/README.md

 # Helm Chart for PowerDNS

-* Installs a PowerDNS authoritative nameserver
+* Installs a PowerDNS authoritative nameserver inside a Kubernetes cluster

 ## TL;DR;